influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 Members are Chronograf users who have been added to organizations but do not have any functional roles.
 Members can authenticate, but they cannot access any resources within an organization.

-By default, new organizations have a default role of `member`.
+By default, organizations have a default role of `member`.

 #### Viewers (role:`viewer`)